-Once a joint has become permanent, the pieces cannot be separated provided the pipes are straight, have enough glue and overlap a sufficient amount in the joint.
+Once a properly glued joint has become permanent, the pieces cannot be separated.
 If you need to separate the joint, the only option is to cut it.
 You can use a hacksaw or a PVC cutter for this job, and once the fitting is gone, you can install a new one.
 To do this, you'll need to close the gap left by the missing fitting by gluing a short length of pipe (a nipple) to one of the pipes you wish to join.
 Because you need to install a coupling to do this (and the coupling needs space), it's best to make your cut three or four inches away from the joint when removing it.
 This leaves a wider and more manageable gap.

 Tap the Joints Apart